elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/field_hook.md

 #### Example where you might need this method:

-The user changes the value inside one of your component and you receive this value in a `onChange` handler.
-Before updating the field value with `setValue()` you want to validate this value and maybe prevent to field `value` to be updated at all.
+The user changes the value inside one of your components and you receive this value in an `onChange` handler.
+Before updating the field value with `setValue()`, you want to validate this value and maybe prevent the field `value` to be updated at all.

 ### reset()

 **Arguments:** `options?: { resetValue?: boolean; defaultValue?: T }`
 **Returns:** `T | undefined`

 Resets the field to its initial state.
-It accetps an optional object of configuration:
+It accepts an optional configuration object:

 - `resetValue` (default: `true`).
 Flag to indicate if we want to not only reset the field state (`errors`, `isPristine`...) but also the field value.
-If set to `true` will put back the default value passed to the field, or to the form, or declared on the field config (in that order).
+If set to `true`, it will put back the default value passed to the field, or to the form, or declared on the field config (in that order).

 - `defaultValue`.
 In some cases you might not want to reset the field to the default value initiallly provided.
 In this case you can provide a new `defaultValue` value when resetting.